 The Company pledged substantially all of its assets in support of the Credit Agreement.
 The credit agreement contains standard financial covenants, including, but not limited to, covenants related to the Company's senior leverage ratio and fixed charge ratio (as defined under the credit agreement) and limitations on liens, indebtedness, guarantees, contingent liabilities, loans and investments, distributions, leases, asset sales, stock repurchases and mergers and acquisitions.
-As of December 31, 2021, the Company was in compliance with all provisions under the facility.
+As of December 31, 2022, the Company was in compliance with all provisions under the facility.

 In connection with securing the commitments under the Credit Agreement and the April 20, 2018, October 1, 2020 and December 29, 2021 amendments to the Credit Agreement, the Company paid a commitment fee and incurred deferred financing costs totaling \$975,000, which were capitalized and are being amortized as interest expense over the life of the facility.
-Deferred financing costs of \$366,000 and \$225,000 (net of amortization) as of December 31, 2021 and December 31, 2020, respectively, are presented as reductions in long-term debt in the Company's Consolidated Balance Sheets.
+Deferred financing costs of \$293,000 and \$366,000 (net of amortization) as of December 31, 2022 and December 31, 2021, respectively, are presented as long-term assets in the Company's Consolidated Balance Sheets.

-As of December 31, 2021 and 2020, the Company's outstanding borrowings under the Revolver totaled \$0 million and \$0 million, respectively; and unused borrowing capacity available was approximately \$32.4 million and \$22.0 million, respectively.
-The Company's outstanding borrowings under the term loan were \$13.1 million and \$17.5 million at December 31, 2021 and 2020, respectively.
-Additionally, under the Term Loan agreement there is a mandatory repayment requirement related to excess cash flows (as defined in the Credit Agreement) generated in a given fiscal year.
-This provision takes effect in first quarter of 2023 should the Company senior leverage ratio exceeds 1.50X.
+As of December 31, 2022 and 2021, the Company's outstanding borrowings under the Revolver totaled \$0 million and \$0 million, respectively; and unused borrowing capacity available was approximately \$31.8 million and \$32.4 million, respectively.
+The Company's outstanding borrowings under the term loan were \$1.1 million and \$13.1 million at December 31, 2022 and 2021, respectively.